-^{}Block tuition based on 15 credits for undergraduate students and 10 for graduate students.
+Block tuition based on 15 credits for undergraduate students and 10 for graduate students.

 12. What federal or state regulations, policies, or procedures are relevant to offering online programs?
 NC-SARA.
-The National Council for State Authorization Reciprocity Agreements establishes comparable
+The National Council for State Authorization Reciprocity Agreements establishes comparable national standards for interstate postsecondary distance and online education.
+It allows UW to recruit nonresident online students, and Wyoming is a member state.

 Quality Matters.
 Quality Matters is the leader in setting standards for the development of strong, accessible online programs and courses.
 As a member, UW builds learning experiences to these standards.
 University accreditation.
 The Higher Learning Commission is the UW accrediting agency, and all programs fit within this accreditation including online and hybrid programs.